For less than $100,000, landlocked campus gets room to expand. Sites could be home to new student housing

 Rep. Kevin McCarthy, R-Bakersfield, helped nudge the DOE to consider releasing the sites.

-Page 2 of 2 - The Army Corps of Engineers did an environmental impact report and cleaned up the lots a year ago.
+The Army Corps of Engineers did an environmental impact report and cleaned up the lots a year ago.

 One site was not offered for sale because of soil contamination issues.